Health Care Screening

 Initial visit only (yearly in selected patients)

-Systems Reviews: Including diet and exercise, smoking and alcohol use, noise or pollutant exposures.
-Each Screening
+Including diet and exercise, smoking and alcohol use, noise or pollutant exposures

 Physical Exam Procedures